finos/symphony-bdk-python/docsrc/markdown/connection_service.md

 ## How to use
-The central component for the Message Service is the `ConnectionService` class.
+The central component for the Connection Service is the `ConnectionService` class.
 This class exposes the user-friendly service APIs which serve all the services mentioned above and is accessible from the `SymphonyBdk` object by calling the `connections()` method:
 ```python